 The Army will tell you they don’t do CAS, but if you were an AH-6 Little Bird pilot, that’s all you did.
-Jim serves as BAT’s Chief Helicopter Pilot and works with BAT’s Pensacola team as a DETCO in preparing for upcoming exercise.
+Jim Hosey serves as Blue Air Training’s Chief Helicopter Pilot and works with Blue Air Training’s Pensacola team as a DETCO in preparing for upcoming exercise.
 Qualified as a pilot in both rotary and fixed wing aircraft as well as Mission Systems Operator (MSO) duties, Jim serves as a CAS SME and MSO instructor.
-As a helicopter certified flight instructor, he helped BAT establish its rotary wing CAS Tactics, Techniques, and Procedures, Stan-Eval program, and MSO syllabus of instruction.
+As a helicopter certified flight instructor, he helped Blue Air Training establish its rotary wing CAS Tactics, Techniques, and Procedures, Stan-Eval program, and MSO syllabus of instruction.
 Jim is also an instructor pilot in the A-90 and IAR-823.

 With 5000 hours of flight time, including an impressive 360 combat hours, Jim retired with a Distinguished Flying Cross and twelve air medals–three with a Valor device.